Ann Petry: Early life

 Ann, born Anna Houston Lane, was born in Old Saybrook, Connecticut.
 She was the youngest of three daughters to Peter Clark Lane and Bertha James Lane.
 Her parents belonged to the black minority, numbering 15 inhabitants of the small town.
 Her father was a pharmacist and her mother was a shop owner, chiropodist, and hairdresser.
 Ann was also the niece of Anna Louise James.

 Ann and her sister were raised "in the classic New England tradition: a study in efficiency, thrift, and utility (…) They were filled with ambitions that they might not have entertained had they lived in a city along with thousands of poor blacks stuck in demeaning jobs."

 In 1925, Ann graduated from high school as the only person of Afro-American descent.

 The family had none of the trappings of the middle class until Petry was well into adulthood.
 Before her mother became a businesswoman, she worked in a factory, and her sisters worked as maids.
-The Lane girls were raised sheltered from most of the disadvantages that other black people in the United States had to experience due to the color of their skin; however there were a number of incidents of racial discrimination.
+The Lane girls were raised sheltered from most of the disadvantages that other black people in the United States had to experience due to the color of their skin; however, there were a number of incidents of racial discrimination.

-As Petry wrote in "My Most Humiliating Jim Crow Experience", published in Negro Digest in 1946, there was an incident where a racist decided that they did not want her on a beach.
+As Petry wrote in "My Most Humiliating Jim Crow Experience", published in Negro Digest in 1946, there was an incident where a racist decided they did not want her on a beach.
+In an autobiographical essay published in 1988, she would also write of children jeering and throwing stones at her and her sister on their way home after their first day of school.
+Her short story "Doby's Gone" (first published in Phylon [4th qtr, 1944, v.5,n.4], and included in her later short-story collection Miss Muriel and Other Stories [1971]) was loosely inspired by this experience.
+She would write "this story is in a way another expression of the outrage that has stayed with me all these years.
+To paraphrase a sentence from one of James Baldwin's great essays, this sense of outrage stayed with me 'indivisible from me forever, part of the passion that drives'."
 Her father wrote a letter to The Crisis in 1920 or 1921 complaining about a teacher who refused to teach his daughters and his niece.
 Another teacher humiliated her by making her read the part of Jupiter, the illiterate ex-slave in the Edgar Allan Poe short story "The Gold-Bug".

-Petry had a strong family foundation with well-traveled uncles, who had many stories to tell her when coming home; her father, who overcame racial obstacles, opened a pharmacy in the small town; and her mother and aunts set a strong example: Petry, interviewed by The Washington Post in 1992, says about her tough female family members that "it never occurred to them that there were things they couldn’t do because they were women."
+Petry had a strong family foundation with well-traveled uncles, who had many stories to tell her when coming home; her father, who overcame racial obstacles, opened a pharmacy in the small town; and her mother and aunts set a strong example: Petry, interviewed by The Washington Post in 1992, says about her tough female family members that "it never occurred to them that there were things they couldn't do because they were women."